TCGV/blog/_posts/2023-04-10-the-burden-of-complexity.md

 From the diagram:

-* The <b style="color:blue">Complexity Burden</b> curve represents the theoretical amount of necessary effort spent servicing complexity, as oposed to productive work.
-This is an inevitable aspect of software development and can manifest in various forms, including spending time understanding and working with complex code, encountering more intricate bugs and errors, struggling to onboard new team members due to excessively elaborate designs, among others.
+* The <b style="color:blue">Complexity Burden</b> curve represents the theoretical amount of effort necessarily spent servicing complexity, as oposed to productive work.
+This is an inevitable aspect of software development and can manifest in various forms, including spending time understanding and working with complex code, encountering more intricate bugs and errors, updating depencencies, struggling to onboard new team members due to excessively elaborate designs, among others.

 * The <b style="color:gray">Team's Capacity</b> line is the maximum amount of effort the team is able to provide, which varies over time and can be influenced by factors such as changes in the product development process, team size, and efforts to eliminate toil [1].
 Additionally, reductions in the complexity burden of a project can unlock productivity, influencing the team's capacity as well.